Women, history and hostels #6

 After requisitioning took the YHA office, Catchpool moved everything, and everyone left of the office staff, into his family home, Meadow Cottage.

-There, Mary drew up reports, compiled statistics and researched the history of YHA.
+There, Mary drew up reports, compiled statistics and researched the history of YHA, ensuring youth hostels would be ready for peace, sunshine and holidays, when they came.
 She continued as liaison officer until 1946, supported throughout by the Ministry of Education.

 Travel to Europe

-Peace brought change.
+Peace brought success for youth hostels and new opportunities for young people.
 Before the war many of those going to Europe had been students.
 Now a less privileged group of office staff, nurses and skilled manual workers began crossing to Europe, eager to make up for time lost during the conflict.
 Many of them knew no foreign languages.

-When YHA set up a small foreign travel office in London, at 5 Tavistock Square, to help them, Mary went to work there with Graham Heath, who had been assistant national secretary to Jack Catchpool before the war.
+YHA set up a small foreign travel office in London, at 5 Tavistock Square, to help them and Mary went to work there with Graham Heath, who had been assistant national secretary to Jack Catchpool before the war.

 As air travel began to shape the way that people travelled, they chartered flights to Amsterdam, Basel, Copenhagen, Munich and Oslo, until lobbying from established airlines and regulation brought an end to the flights.
 Young people would have to wait until the 1980s for the return of such cheap flights.